 Institute Contact: Gail Spatt, 404.385.8334 or email@example.com

-The nomination process for 2013 has closed.
+The nomination process for 2014 has closed.
 When the next invitation for nominations is released, this page will reflect the relevant updates.
+2015 GT Call for Proposals anticipated 12/1/2014.
 For planning purposes, EVPR office instructions to the campus from the last solicitation appear below:

 The David and Lucile Packard Foundation is accepting nominations for Fellowships for Science and Engineering.
 This opportunity provides fellowships for faculty in the natural and physical sciences or engineering who are within the first three years of their faculty careers.
 Sixteen recipients will receive individual grants of $875,000 distributed over five years.
 Georgia Tech has been invited to submit two nominations for consideration.